dronir/F90course/Project/README.md

 # Fortran course project: probability distributions

+The project can be built automatically using GNU Make:

-Run `make` to build the project code (modules and test program).
+- `make` builds the project code (modules and test program).

-TODO: Run `make report` to build report with pdfLaTeX.
+- `make report` builds report with pdfLaTeX.
+- `make all` builds both the code and the report.

-Run `make clean` to reset everything.
+- `make clean` resets everything.